 What does 'satellite communications' encompass?

-Satellite communications encompass most parts of our daily lives.
+Satellite communications are involved in most parts of our daily lives.
 It is hard to imagine life without satellite communications.
 Maintaining and developing these system requires a significant amount technical expertise, and capabilities continue to progress.
-There is need for positive and active legal reform in the area the ensure the law remains abreast of these technological developments, so as not to impair activities or applications reliant or dependent on satellite services.
+There is need for positive and active legal reform in the area the ensure the law remains abreast of these technological developments, so as not to impair activities or applications reliant and dependent on satellite services.

 There are a number of properties of satellite communications that impact how they are regulated.
 Broadly speaking, satellites most commonly sit in four orbits around the Earth: